ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 The recipe parser will automatically find the data files that are associated with these variables and pass them to the function for loading and processing.

-If ``mip`` is not given, ESMValTool will search for the fx variable in all available tables of the specified project.
+If ``mip`` is not given, ESMValCore will search for the fx variable in all available tables of the specified project.

 .. warning::